The Conservation Easement

 Conservation easements offer great flexibility.
 An easement on property containing rare wildlife habitat might prohibit any development, for example, while an easement on a farm might allow continued farming and the addition of agricultural structures.
 An easement may apply to all or a portion of the property, and need not require public access.
 Please see the ALC factsheets on conservation easements and the process associated with establishing an easement.

 Qualifying For A Tax Deduction

 A landowner sometimes sells a conservation easement, but usually easements are donated to a land trust.
 If the donation benefits the public by permanently protecting important conservation resources, and meets other federal tax code requirements, it can qualify as a tax-deductible charitable donation.
 Easement values vary greatly; in general, the highest easement values result from very restrictive conservation easements on tracts of developable open space under intense development pressure.
 In some jurisdictions, placing an easement on your property may also result in property tax savings.
 Congress currently offers a Federal tax incentive for conservation easement donations.
-For more information, please see the LTA brochure and ALC factsheet regarding this tax incentive.
+For more information, please see the "Tax Impact of a Conservation Easement" booklet shown on this page.

 Reducing Estate Taxes

 Perhaps the most important benefit, a conservation easement can be essential for passing undeveloped land on to the next generation.
 By removing the land’s development potential, the easement typically lowers the property’s market value, which in turn lowers potential estate tax.
 Whether the easement is donated during life or by will, it can make a critical difference in one’s heirs’ ability to keep the land intact.

 If you need to sell your land but don’t want to see it destroyed by development, ALC can help.
 Prior to the sale, you can work with ALC to place a conservation easement on the land before it goes on the market.